Portfolio Requirements

 Scenic Technology

-Drafting plates, technical drawings, production photographs, and close up construction detail photographs (inā€progress or finished work) to show examples of the quality of your personal craftsmanship.
-All close up construction detail photos should be under work light, if possible.
-Photographs may be of sets, props, other types of fabrication projects in and outside of school.
-Please also include any documentation supporting your project planning, budgeting, and organizational skills.
-Examples of this can include material break outs for purchasing, schedules for completing the fabrication, and labor assignments.
+Drafting plates, technical drawings, production photographs, and close-up photographs of construction detail (in progress or finished work) showing the quality of your personal craftsmanship.
+All close-up construction detail photos should be under worklights, if possible.
+Photographs may be of sets, props, or other types of fabrication projects in and outside of school.
+May also include documentation supporting project planning, budgeting, and organizational skills.
+Examples of this can include material break downs for purchasing, schedules for completing the fabrication, or labor assignments.

 Sound Design

-System design draftings, photos, audio examples used in productions, any documentation supporting script analysis and sound design for productions.
+Portfolios may include but are not limited to: system design draftings, photos, audio examples used in productions, any documentation supporting script analysis and sound design for productions.
 Examples of any creative work.

 Stage Management